 Middle Kingdom Tombs

-There are few Middle Kingdom (21st – 18th centuries BC) tombs that are currently open to the public.
-One of the best places to see them is a site known Beni Hassan in the center of the country, not far from the city of Minya.
+There are few Middle Kingdom (21st-18th centuries BC) tombs that are currently open to the public.
+One of the best places to see them is a site known as Beni Hassan in the center of the country, not far from the city of Minya.
 A couple can also be visited in Aswan.

 Many of the popular tomb scenes from the Old Kingdom continue to make appearances during this era.
 We see the deceased hunting, fishing and catching birds.
 But other Old Kingdom scenes, like the force-feeding of animals, have vanished.